We are committed to fulfilling our social responsibility: the environment, society and economy are the foundation of our business activities.

 As a company, we aim to achieve lasting business success while at the same time taking responsibility for people and the environment.

 The Management Board and the management teams of the subsidiaries are jointly responsible for the sustainable actions of Instone Real Estate.
-In the 2021 financial year, we not only made significant advancements in our sustainability strategy and its implementation, but also adapted the way in which the issue of sustainability is rooted within the organisation.
-The department supports our Chief Financial Officer, Dr Foruhar Madjlessi, who is responsible for the Instone sustainability strategy, its implementation and (sustainability) risk management at Management Board level.
-He regularly monitors and checks the progress and status of the target achievement, and ensures that cross-divisional issues are included in the activities of other departments and in corporate planning and governance, and also when it comes to drafting or revising guidelines.
-To this end, the Management Board has overall responsibility and will continue to consult with the Sustainability Committee.
+Instone Real Estate is committed to taking even greater account of the impact our projects have on the common good and the immediate environment.
+The sustainability department supports our CEO, Kruno Crepulja, who is responsible for the Instone sustainability strategy and its implementation at Management Board level.
+He regularly monitors and checks the progress and status of the target achievement, and ensures that cross-divisional issues are included in the activities of other departments and in corporate planning and governance.

 According to the 2020 global status report for buildings and construction in the UN environmental program, the greenhouse gas emissions of the two industries make up about 38% of global greenhouse gas emissions.
 In its 2020 issue, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety announced that the proportion of greenhouse gas emissions from the use of buildings in Germany continues to amount to 14% of national greenhouse gas emissions.